HimanshuMahajan7/Spring/Spring Boot/README.md

     * Example: `select name, rank, gender from student;`

 * `Note`: We can combine selection and projection in a single query.

+#### `JpaRepository`
+* It is predefined interface provided by Spring Data JPA
+* JpaRepository provided several methods to perform CRUD operations with database.
+* JpaRepository